jam1015/vim-slime-ext-neovim/README.md

 ## What This Is

 Say you are writing code in, for example, python.
 One way of quickly testing code is to have a terminal where you repeatedly source commands from the terminal.
 For example if your file is `hello.py` you might have an editor open in one window, and a shell open in another where you input `python hello.py` after you save changes.
 Another way might be to copy and paste your code to an open python session in the terminal.

 The [vim-slime](https://github.com/jpalardy/vim-slime) plugin allows the user to set keybindings to send text directly from a Vim or Neovim buffer to a running shell or window.
 Configuration code for each target is included in that repository.

 [vim-slime-ext-plugins](https://github.com/jpalardy/vim-slime-ext-plugins/) in contrast provides infrastructure for sending text to a target, and leaves the community to develop plugins for each target.

 This plugin extends `vim-slime-ext-plugins` and targets the Neovim terminal.

 ## How to Use

-See `:h vim-slime.txt` for default keybindings to send text to a target.
-I repeat the suggested keymappings from the config section above:
+See `:h slime.txt` for default keybindings to send text to a target.
+I repeat the suggested additional keymappings from the config section above:

 - `gz[operator/motion]`: send text using an operator or motion.
 - In visual mode `gz` can send visually selected text to the target.